jinhoko/programming-docs/mythical-man-month/lecture3.md

 > How to represent the data?

 ### Plan to Throw One Away
+- Perfect design is impossible => admit first
+- Things are ought to change

 #### (2 Steps forward and 1 step back)
+- Some critical bugs are discoverd after long time.
+- Remove side effects
+  - Immutable objects
+  - functional style

 ### The Whole and the Parts
+- System debugging takes very long
+  - Use an automated script

 ### Hatching a Catastrophe
+- Set up **milestones and dates**
+  - Milestone is better when set to BINARY value
+- Do not lie about milestone after once set

 ### Documentation
+- Record "Why?"

 ### Epilogue : The tar pit of software engineering will continue EVER!